-View/Read: Prior to reporting to campus for the first time, read this Working on Campus Guide and view the training videos assigned via Keenan Safe Schools.
+REVIEW: Prior to reporting to campus for the first time, read this Working on Campus Guide and view the coronavirus training videos in POD Connect.
 IMPORTANT: This training is required!

-Self-Check: You must self-check daily for symptoms using the checklist on the following page.
-This is to be done each day prior to reporting to work.
+SELF-CHECK: Each day, before coming to work, you must self-check for symptoms using the checklist on the following page.
 You must stay home if you are sick and inform Human Resources and your manager.
-Employees experiencing illness will utilize their available leave options.
-If symptoms appear during the course of a campus work day, you will notify Human Resources and your manager, and return home immediately.
+Employees experiencing illness will use their available leave options.
+If symptoms appear during the course of a work day, notify Human Resources and your manager, and go home immediately.
 Always keep Human Resources informed and complete the appropriate leave paperwork in a timely manner.
 This expectation applies whether you are working from home or on campus!

-Communicate: If you, have contact with someone with COVID-19 or are experiencing symptoms of COVID-19, see the procedures on page 7.
+COMMUNICATE: If you have contact with someone with COVID-19 or are experiencing symptoms of COVID-19, see the procedures on page 8.

-Social Distance: Maintain social distancing practices, staying at least 6 feet apart in the workplace and avoiding gatherings whenever possible.
+SOCIAL DISTANCE: Whenever possible, maintain social distancing practices, staying at least 6 feet apart in the workplace and avoiding gatherings.

-Practice Safety: Follow disinfecting product instructions when cleaning your work areas throughout the day and/or at the end of your shift.
+PRACTICE SAFETY: Follow disinfecting product instructions when cleaning your work areas throughout the day and/or at the end of your shift.
 Employees are responsible for keeping their work areas clean via the products supplied to their departments (provided by Maintenance).

-Hand Wash Frequently: Wash your hands frequently, especially before you eat or touch your face, and after you eat or use the restroom.
+HAND WASH FREQUENTLY: Wash your hands frequently, especially before you eat or touch your face, and after you eat or use the restroom.
 If you cannot wash your hands for 20 seconds with soap and water, use a hand sanitizer with at least 60% alcohol.
-Cover: Cover your nose and mouth when sneezing or coughing, and wash your hands afterwards.
-If you have these symptoms, report them to your manager and Human Resources and go home.